Injury-prone but capable of brilliance: Is it time for Manchester United to ditch Pogba? | Goal.com

 Each time United have had a base to build upon Woodward fluffed his lines.
 Even David Moyes believed he would get Leighton Baines and Cesc Fabregas, only to be given Marouane Fellaini, for a price over his buyout clause.

 This winter, United players expect two signings to be made before January is out.
-Erling Haaland is one player who could be set to arrive.
-He might not have been on a plane to Manchester from Stavanger on Friday, as anticipated by some, but Solskjaer had an oddly intimate knowledge of his travel plans.
+Erling Haaland is one player who could arrive.
+He might not have been on a plane to Manchester from Stavanger on Friday, as anticipated by some, but Solskjaer had an oddly-intimate knowledge of his travel plans.

 The other position that looks set to be strengthened is midfield.
 United have been linked with a few players, which suggests that doing business will not be easy in January, and the club have a shortlist to work through.